EiichiroIto/NovaStelo/README.md

 StarLogo on the book "Turtles, Termites, and Traffic Jams" and Scratch 1.4.
 Both are of Resnick's great works.

-NovaStelo is now built on [Pharo Smalltalk 10.0](https://pharo.org/).
+NovaStelo is now built on [Pharo Smalltalk 11.0](https://pharo.org/).
 Almost all Model and UI are rewritten using Spec2.

 ## Install and Play on Windows
 1. Go to [release page](https://github.com/EiichiroIto/NovaStelo/releases), and download a latest release file.
 2. Extract the zipped release file.
-3. Start Pharo.exe application.
+3. Start NovaStelo.exe application.
 4. Click NovaStelo on a menu bar to start NovaStelo.

 ## Install repository on Pharo